artur-martsinkovskyi/artur-martsinkovskyi.github.io/_posts/2019-03-27-peacock-career.md

 ---
 layout: post
-title: Peafowl career or how act as if
+title: Peafowl career or how to act as if
 date: 2019-03-27
 ---